Coronavirus: Current rules and restrictions in Munich

 More about the mask obligation in Munich (in German)

-- According to the contact regulations now in force, a maximum of 10 people from any number of households may sit at a table (vaccinated and recovered persons and children under 14 years of age are not included).
+- Under the contact regulations now in effect, a maximum of 10 people from any number of households may sit at a table (not counting vaccinated and convalescent persons or children under 14 years of age)

 Public and private celebrations possible again